 I’m an UBER driver.
 LOL!
-I had no idea that I would ever drive for UBER, and I’m even more surprised how much I love doing it.
+I had no idea that I would ever drive for UBER, let alone start a ministry doing it, and I’m even more surprised how much I love doing it.

 A bit nervous about who I might encounter, I did what any Christian Entrepreneur would do – I prayed – for protection, for divine appointments, for the Holy Spirit to fill my car, and well . . . here’s what happened. . .

 Well, let me not jump ahead of myself here.
 As a bit of background, my decision to start UBER driving came from the need that all business owners have for cash in hand while building the structure of a company.
 I had always done that through consulting, but I found that I often ended up working too many hours at those types of positions and then not have the “bandwidth” to take care of building the main business.

 I started to pray about what I could do, and then I realized that being an UBER driver would be a perfect opportunity for me to add some cash in my pocket, while feeding my extrovert personality.
 I just didn’t know that God had so much more in store.

 Sure, there were “normal” and polite clients that needed to get from point A to B.

 However, I did have this one – it was clearly a divine appointment.

 I pulled into the bar parking lot and the gal put her cigarette out just before falling in the backseat and I asked “How are you tonight?” and she started crying.
 I reached back and grabbed her hand and asked her how I could help – would she like to talk?

 No. She just wanted to visit her mother’s memorial tree.
 It was only a few minutes out of the way.
 She said something about giving me a bigger tip, and I said, no worries.
 I’m happy to drive you there.
 I noticed the cross necklace that she wore and wondered if it belonged to her mother.